milanbhakta/gitdemo/Readme.md

-This is my first GIT Repo
+This is my first GIT Repo.
+Showing demo to smit.